GRDI-GenARCC/tutorials-and-workshops/GenARCCyear1_basicHPC/basicHPC.md

 ---
 # 5. Using Mamba to Install Software via Bioconda

-This will need Anaconda or miniconda to perform.
-More information on installing miniconda can be found here https://github.com/GRDI-GenARCC/tutorials-and-workshops/blob/main/Conda/conda_installation_guide.md
+Mamba is a version of the package management tool conda More information on installing miniconda can be found here https://github.com/GRDI-GenARCC/tutorials-and-workshops/blob/main/Conda/conda_installation_guide.md

 Mamba is a package manager that allows you to install and manage software packages in an HPC system.
 To use mamba to install software via Bioconda, you need to first install mamba.